chryket/nutmeg/docs/letters.md

 <img src="/img/infocrime.png" class="img-fluid float-right" alt="no words" width="50%">

-PLease could SAHPRA clarify the risks and benefits of the Pfizer Comirnaty vaccine for us,  the foolish and ignorant public, in an open and transparent way.
+PLease could SAHPRA clarify the risks and benefits of the Pfizer Comirnaty vaccine in an open and transparent way.
 We grow weary of approaching the courts.

 There is much confusion and little trust.
 The much-marketed claim is that the novel mRNA treatment is safe and effective.
 SAPHRA has been mandated to validate the claims that this treatment is safe and effective.